robloo/SymbolIconManager/ReadMe.md

      * Provides a tool to list all symbol icons used in an app's source code (C#/XAML files).
      * Provides a tool to remap icon Unicode points from one symbol icon set to another.
 This is done by replacing all occurances of one Unicode point with another (usually in a FontIcon's Glyph property).
 For example, this can be used to switch an application's source code from using *Segoe MDL2 Assets* to *Fluent UI System Icons*.
      * [Planned] Provides a tool to build an application-specific custom symbol font containing only the glyphs actually needed by the application's source code (C#/XAML).
 Fonts are quite large (commonly around 1MB) and some apps may not want to package the whole thing.
 This tool significantly reduces the font file size.

-Note that this application was originally an internal tool written to migrate a C#/UWP codebase from *Segoe MDL2 Assets* to the cross-platform *Fluent UI System Icons*.

 Ideas for future consideration:
  * Work with XAML path data for icons directly instead of through icon fonts.
 This can simplify usage (and file size) in some applications and scenarios.
 Think of this as a feature to convert FontIcons into PathIcons.